SAN FRANCISCO - The Hot Stove chatter centered around the NL West on Tuesday.

 It has been quiet for the Giants, but that's not necessarily a bad thing.
-They could benefit from a shakeup of the NL West as they seek a quick reboot and a season full of "meaningful games," as new president of baseball operations Farhan Zaidi put it.
+They could benefit from a shakeup of the NL West as they seek a quick reboot and a season full of "meaningful games," as Farhan Zaidi put it.
 Hell, just getting Goldschmidt out of the division could result in, like, seven more wins.

 The most interesting part of their offseason will be whether or not they chase Bryce Harper.
-According to the Los Angeles Times, the Dodgers intend to stay under the CBT line in future years, but Harper is from nearby Las Vegas, and L.A. is a city of stars.
-If the Dodgers do get involved, they would have a ton of outfielders to trade for help elsewhere.
+According to the LA Times, the Dodgers intend to stay under the CBT line in future years, but Harper is from nearby Las Vegas and Los Angeles is a city of stars.
+If they do get involved, they would have a ton of outfielders to trade for help elsewhere.

 Rockies: They made the postseason last year and should be quite pleased with what they're seeing from the rest of the division right now.
 If the Giants and Diamondbacks - more on them in a second - take a step back, the Rockies are a clear No. 2 in 2019.
 They could lose DJ LeMahieu and Carlos Gonzalez, and still could use offensive help.
 Their bullpen will almost certainly lose dominant righty Adam Ottavino.
 Regardless, they're still in go-for-it mode.
 They have to be, because Nolan Arenado is a free agent at the end of next season.